hudson-and-thames/arbitragelab/docs/source/cointegration_approach/minimum_profit.rst

     \sigma_a = \sqrt{1 - \phi^2} \sigma_{\varepsilon}

-To approximate the infinity limit for both integrals, we use the following stylized fact: for a stationary AR(1) process :math:`\{ \varepsilon_t \}`, the probability that the absolute value of the process :math:`\vert \varepsilon_t \vert` is greater than 5 times the standard deviation of the process :math:`5 \sigma_{\varepsilon}` is close to 0.
-Therefore, we will use :math:`5 \sigma_{\varepsilon}` as an approximation of the infinity limit in the integrals.
+The following stylized fact helped approximate the infinity limit for both integrals: for a stationary AR(1) process :math:`\{ \varepsilon_t \}`, the probability that the absolute value of the process :math:`\vert \varepsilon_t \vert` is greater than 5 times the standard deviation of the process :math:`5 \sigma_{\varepsilon}` is close to 0.
+Therefore, :math:`5 \sigma_{\varepsilon}` will be used as an approximation of the infinity limit in the integrals.

 Optimize the Pre-Set Boundaries that Maximizes MTP
 ##################################################

-Based on the above definitions, we will give the numerical algorithm to optimize the pre-set boundaries that maximizes MTP.
+Based on the above definitions, the numerical algorithm to optimize the pre-set boundaries that maximizes MTP could be given as follows.

 1. Perform Engle-Granger or Johansen test (see :ref:`here <cointegration_approach-cointegration_tests>`) to derive the cointegration coefficient :math:`\beta`.
 2. Fit the cointegration error :math:`\varepsilon_t` to an AR(1) process and retrieve the AR(1) coefficient and the fitted residual.